Create a Micronaut Application to Collect Metrics and Monitor Them on Google Cloud Monitoring

 2 The metric update is scheduled.
 The customMetrics.updateFrequency parameter corresponds to the update rate and has the default value of one hour.
 The customMetrics.initialDelay parameter corresponds to a delay after application startup before metrics calculation and has a default value of zero seconds.

-2. Create a test for the custom metrics in a class named MicroserviceBooksNumberTest.
-Create a new file named gcp/src/test/java/com/example/MicroserviceBooksNumberTest.java with the following contents:
+2. The GDK Launcher created MicroserviceBooksNumberTest to test the custom metrics in a file named gcp/src/test/java/com/example/MicroserviceBooksNumberTest.java with the following contents:

 package com.example;